 Skip to main content

-Understanding how to choose an international Coaching course is a crucial step if you want to become a Coach, elevate your leadership, or bring structured Coaching into organizations, schools or sports environments.
+Understanding how to choose an international Coaching course is a crucial step if you want to become a Coach, elevate your leadership, or bring structured Coaching into organizations, schools, or sports environments.
+Furthermore, the choice you make at this stage shapes the professional identity you will build and the trust future clients will place in you.

-Core foundations of a serious international Coaching course
+Core Foundations of a Serious International Coaching Course

 When you look at different offers, it helps to start from a few non-negotiable foundations that any credible international Coaching course should include.
+These foundations apply equally regardless of format, duration, or provider.

-A clear and shared definition of Coaching
+A Clear and Shared Definition of Coaching

 • conceptual models and frameworks for understanding Coaching